|Program length||Format||Program fees|

 It is recommended that participants complete individual eight-week courses in the following order:

-- Basics of Modern Statistics and Analysis
+- Basics of Modern Statistics and Analysis (Want to learn R?
+Start here!)

-- Behavioural Insights, Modelling, and Predictive Analytics (registration opening soon)
+- Behavioural Insights, Modelling, and Predictive Analytics

-Note: Each course is offered individually, or as part of the three-course Data Analytics for Behavioural Insights certificate program.
+NOTE: Each course is offered individually, or as part of the three-course Data Analytics for Behavioural Insights certificate program.
 You will receive a certificate for each individual course you successfully complete, and then a certificate upon successful completion of the entire program.

 A world-class learning experience from Waterloo